 Park-and-ride surfacing: Surfacing of the park-and-ride car park has begun.
 A porous asphalt is being used as this allows rain water to drain through the surface.

-Park-and-ride terminal building: Footings for the building are now in place and construction will continue with completion expected during March.
+Park-and-ride terminal building: Construction of the building is underway with completion expected during March.

 Homes & Communities Agency (HCA)

 HCA owns land to the east of the M275 and has conditional outline permission to build up to 80 homes and 615 square metres of commercial space.

 Work began in June 2012 when the HCA’s contractor Tamdown began preparing the former PD Fuels site for future development.
 The biggest part of this work was cleaning the land which was contaminated through various industrial uses it has had over the years.
 The verification report on the remediation (clean-up) of the site has now been approved and it is ready for development.

 HCA has begun marketing the site to potential development partners.
 An appointment is expected at the end of this year with work on the first phase of homes to begin in 2014.
 The partnership will see HCA retain some control over timescale for building and the quality of housing which will set the benchmark for future development.

 More information on Tamdown's clean-up work can be found in the following documents:

 PD Fuels site frequently asked questions October 2012 (0.25 MB)

 HCA’s frequently asked questions on clean-up June 2012 (1.70 MB)